This easy raspberry syrup recipe is full of berry flavor! It works on just about anything, from cocktails to pancakes to desserts.

 This syrup is endlessly versatile!
 It’s perfect for cocktails, but it’s just as good on pancakes.
 That’s an all purpose raspberry syrup for you!
 Raspberry compote and raspberry sauce are chunky and only works on cakes, but since the syrup is strained it’s much more versatile.
 Here are the top ways to use it:

-- Cocktails: Try the classic Clover Club or a Raspberry Martini!
+- Cocktails: Try the classic Clover Club or a raspberry martini.

-- Cheesecake: Make this Crustless Cheesecake with raspberries.
+- Cheesecake: Make this crustless cheesecake with raspberries.

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This raspberry syrup recipe is vegetarian, vegan, plant-based, dairy-free and gluten-free.

-PrintEasy Raspberry Syrup
+Easy Raspberry Syrup

 - Prep Time: 3 minutes